-Rural health departments, in addressing these issues, face challenges regarding workforce recruitment, retention and training, epidemiologic investigation, information technology and telecommunications.
+Rural health departments, in addressing these issues, face challenges regarding workforce recruitment, retention and training; epidemiologic investigation; information technology; and telecommunications.
 Investments over the past decade related to emergency preparedness planning, pandemic influenza, and implementation of the Affordable Care Act have highlighted deficits in infrastructure and capacities faced by many rural health departments.
-To the extent that areas without sufficient infrastructure may not have the capacity to utilize these resources, gaps in public health capacities between rural and non-rural health departments are likely to increase.
+To the extent that areas without sufficient infrastructure may not even have the capacity to take advantage of opportunities for federal or state funding, gaps in public health capacities between rural and non-rural health departments are likely to increase.

 Frequently Asked Questions

 - What federal agency focuses on public health in rural areas?